chipheo00/wealth-vn/docusaurus/docs/development/goals/goal-details-page.md

 ### Core Calculations

 #### 1. Daily Investment (Reverse Engineering)
-To determine if a goal is on track, the system calculates the required daily investment to hit the target by the due date:
+To determine if a goal is on track, the system first calculates the required daily investment to hit the target by the due date.
+**Crucially**, this calculation *does* account for the `startValue` (Initial Principal).
+It finds the contribution needed to fill the gap between the Target and the Future Value of the Initial Principal.

 ```typescript
 const dailyInvestment = calculateDailyInvestment(